stennety/mywebsite/_posts/2020-4-12-htb-ropme.md

 ---
 layout: post
 title: HackTheBox's Ropme pwn challenge writeup
+description: "Ropme is a retired PWN challenge from Hack The Box.
+Here's how I solved it"
 ---
-Ropme is a retired PWN challenge from Hack The Box.
-Here's how I solved it:

 ### Binary Analysis
 First of all, I try to find the main function of the binary and then try to find a vulnerability that I can exploit.
 We see a rather simple main.